Having a healthy pregnancy

 Lying on your back is also associated with sleep disturbed breathing (snoring) and sleep apnoea, both of which can be associated with pregnancy complications.

 Many pregnancy websites suggest that sleeping on your left side is best.
 One study reported that the left side may be better for baby than the right but two further studies have shown no difference between left and right sides.
-Therefore, we recommend that you settle to sleep on either side.
+Therefore, we recommend that you sleep on either side.